Doraemon66/addlcov-testt/README.md

-# Use Gcov and LCOV to do code coverage testing for C/C++ projects
+# Use Gcov and LCOV to perform code coverage testing for C/C++ projects

 [中文 Readme](README-CN.md)